-Karin trained at the Paris Opera Ballet School, joining the company at age 16.
-At 17, she received international recognition when she won the Grand Prix, junior category, at the International Ballet Competition in Varna.
-At age 19, at the Paris Opera Ballet, Karin rose to Premiere Danseuse.
+In July 1980, she received international recognition early in her career when she won the Grand Prix, junior category, at the International Ballet Competition in Varna.
+In June of 1983, at the Paris Opera Ballet. she rose to Premiere Danseuse.

-She danced in masterpieces by prestigious choreographers such Frederick Ashton, George Balanchine, Patrice Bart, August Bournonville, Nils Christe, Agnes De Mille, Michel Fokine, Martha Graham, James Kudelka, Pierre Lacotte, Harald Lander, Serge Lifar, Kenneth MacMillan, John Neumeier, Vaslav Nijinsky, Jerome Robbins, Leo Staats, Paul Taylor, Twyla Tharp, Antony Tudor et Hans Van Mannen.
+She danced in masterpieces by prestigious choreographers such Frederick Ashton, George Balanchine, Patrice Bart, August Bournonville, Nils Christe, Agnes De Mille, Michel Fokine, Martha Graham, James Kudelka, Pierre Lacotte, Harald Lander, Serge Lifar, Kenneth McMillan, John Neumeier.
+Vaslav Nijinsky, Jerome Robbins, Leo Stats, Paul Taylor, Twyla Tharp, Antony Tudor et Hans Van Mannen.